-- The development of new devices which help detect markers or risks more accurately enabling proactive screening and early detection or diagnosis. - Registration of IP which is subsequently used to develop to safer, more effective treatments for more people. - o Improvements in tools to help decide the most appropriate treatment.
+- o The development of new devices which help improve life with an arthritis condition. - Registration of IP which is subsequently used to develop to develop support tools and services. - Improvements in available tools or services which help people live better lives with arthritis.